johnny-morrice/learn/README.md

 # Learn

-This project contains all code for the Johnny Morrice student programmer teaching course.
+This project contains all code for the Johnny Morrice programmer teaching course.

 ## Learnblog